Fabian-HC/SPL-OilUS/Quantlet 1 _ VarTransformSta/Readme.txt

 Note that the fist and the last transformation, by just demeaning and scaling the variables are suspected to not remove the potential nonstationarity of these variables.

-Please note that, according to Phillips and Moon (2000) - STILL ADD PUBLICATION TITLE AND PAGES -, nonstationarity in panel data might affect panel data regression procedures less if the panel dimensions (time and individuals) grow larger.
-Yet since the sample of this analysis is only (N=7 (9) and T = 80), nonstationary variables might still adversely affect the regression results.
+Please note that, according to Phillips and Moon (2000), nonstationarity in panel data might affect panel data regression procedures less if the panel dimensions (time and individuals) grow larger.

-Keywords: data set transformation , panel data, oil industry, US market, stationarity, panel unit root test, adf test, kpss test

-See also: NAMES OF THE RELATED QUANTLETS
+Yet since the sample of this analysis is only (N=7 (9) and T = 80), nonstationary variables might still adversely affect the regression results.'

+Keywords: 'transformation , panel-analysis, stationary'

 Author: Tim Halbmann

-Input files: Set_Absolute.RData, Set_Transformed.RData - STILL SPECIFY CORRECT NAMES

-Output:

-Stationarity test results, before and after applying the data transformations mentioned, according to a panel unit root test (purtest of the plm package) as well as the ADF-test and the KPSS-test by both company and variable.

-An RData file holding the pre-variable-transformation data ready for the exploratory data analysis.
-Another RData file containing the data for the subsequant panel regression and time series analyses.
+Datafile: 'Dataset-FINALupdated_absolute_2.csv'

  INSERT CODE